 “You just sit here in the shade and rest,” her husband said, as the seller went over to another table to discuss the price on an antique kerosene lantern.
 “I’m going back to that lemonade stand we passed a little ways back and get you something to drink.”

-She closed her eyes with a contented sigh.
+She closed her eyes.
 “Sounds good.”

 A breeze lifted her dark hair from her forehead as she rocked.
 She felt herself drifting.
 Strange images and snippets of dreams filled her mind.

 A woodworking shop and a pair of dark hands holding a carving knife...

 A large plantation house shimmering in the summer heat while children played in the fields...

 Soldiers in blue and gray uniforms running through a misty forest, their muskets held close to their chests...

 A sweltering attic with cobwebs crocheted in the rafters, and dusty white sheets covering a lumpy sofa and other odds and ends...

 The images began to blur and merge.
 Suddenly, she was standing in the doorway of a sun-filled room.
 The smell of talcum powder and fresh paint filled her nose.
 The walls were pale yellow.
 Against the far wall stood a cherry wood crib filled with stuffed animals and soft toys.
 The bumper set and comforter were white with a daisy pattern.
 On the other wall stood a matching dresser and changing table.
 The gurgling sound of a baby's laughter floated around the room.